 I hope you will cease putting young people in real peril and acknowledge the scientific truth: sexual orientation cannot be changed, nor should it be."
 1

 The HRC claims that 100,000 people have signed the above petition.
-Joe Solmonese, president of the HRC is planning to take the signatures to Utah on OCT-12, where he will hold a joint press conference with Affirmation and the Utah Pride Center.
+Joe Solmonese, president of the HRC planned to take the signatures to Utah on OCT-12, where he would hold a joint press conference with Affirmation and the Utah Pride Center.
 He hoped to hand-deliver the petitions to Elder Packer.
 It is unclear whether he was successful.

 The following You Tube video shows speeches by pro-equality individuals at the Utah Pride Center in Salt Lake City on OCT-12: